cclliu/DRL_CBM/README.md

-# DRL CMB Project
+# DRL CBM Project

-This repository contains the code and resources for the DRL CMB Project, which focuses on developing and utilizing surrogate models and drl models for optimization tasks.
+This repository contains the code and resources for the DRL CBM Project, which focuses on developing and utilizing surrogate models and drl models for optimization tasks.
 Below is an overview of the directory structure and key files.

 ## Directory Structure